-Is it possible that this could be explained by programming of the brain?
+Is it possible that this could be explained by the programming of the brain?

 It is these abstract concepts that elude mere programming or patterning of the brain.
 As Gödel’s theorem reveals (addressed elsewhere), humans do mathematics very differently from computers.

 The latter follow programs while the former invent them.
-The former have an abstract understanding of numeration itself in all of its permutations, while the latter lack all such understanding.
+The former have an abstract understanding of numeration itself in all of its permutations, while the latter lacks all such understanding.